etiennebr/rstdocs/Monteverdi.rst

 ~~~~~~~

 A standard DMG package is available for Monteverdi for MacOS X 10.8.
-Please go the .
-Click on the file to launch Monteverdi.
-This DMG file is
+Please go the `OTB download
+page <http://sourceforge.net/projects/orfeo-toolbox/>`_  .
+Click on the
+file to launch Monteverdi.
+This DMG file is also compatible with MacOSX
-also compatible with MacOSX 10.9.
+10.9.

 Ubuntu 12.04 and higher
 ~~~~~~~~~~~~~~~~~~~~~~~